kebaldwi/ansible_lab_v1/LabGuide.md

 Step 2:  Complete the \[all:vars\] section in your inventory file.
 Enter the values for **ansible_user**, **ansible_ssh_pass**, and **ansible_become_pass**.

+Don't forget to save your files after editing!

 \#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#\#

 #### Explore Variable Files and Directories